bcyde/SheetSync/README.md

 # SheetSync
-Sync google spreadhseet fields to an HTML template
+Sync google spreadsheet fields to an HTML template

 ## What does this do?
 This is primarily a javascript class to sync google spreadsheet information to specific elements within an HTML template.
 The original implementation was created to easily manage Twitch.tv score overlays for fighting game tournaments for the [FightRise community](https://fightrise.com).